micheldavrdz/100-days-Python/README.md

 ## English

-This repository is simply to store my journey learning Python with a daily project for a 100 days
+This repository is simply to log my journey learning Python with a daily project for a 100 days

 ### Projects